MatiasVL/switchfully-version-control-git/30-enterprise-software-development-java/40-security/10-spring-security/1-operation-avocado/README-AVOCADO.md

 ### Fix your tests
 Run the tests!
 Make sure that they work now.

+### Manual call
+Try starting the application and call the rest endpoint using Advanced Rest Client or Postman.
+Experiment with correct and incorrect authorization data and check if the app returns what you'd expect.
+1. HTTP GET `http://localhost:9123/armies/belgium` without an Authorization header
+    - Should be 401 Unauthorized (+ the WWW-Authenticate response header)
+2. HTTP GET `http://localhost:9123/armies/belgium` with an Authorization header
+    - Pair `JMILLER:THANKS` Base64 encoded is Sk1JTExFUjpUSEFOS1M=
+        - Encode yourself using https://www.base64encode.org (UTF-8, CRLF)
+    - Should be 200 OK with a JSON payload (the `ArmyInfoDto` as JSON)
+3. Finally, perform a HTTP GET `http://localhost:9123/armies/belgium` with an Authorization header but with an invalid username:password pair.

 ### Extra assignment
-- Try starting the application and call the rest endpoint using Advanced Rest Client or Postman.
-Experiment with correct and incorrect authorization data and check if the app returns what you'd expect.
 - `AvocadoTest` currently only tests the `getDeployedArmyInfo` REST-call.
 Write similar tests for the other 3 REST-calls
 - Implement the methods in your `ArmyResource` that have `//TODO` in their body.